helloheyi/FTE-Cplusplus/README.md

 This project implements automatic differentitation by backpropagation and build center different method as a benchmark.

-1. Taple Class
+1. Tape Class
  - Stores a list of nodes of mathematical operations (add, sub, mul, div, pow, log).
    - Each node holds:
      - operation type (e.g., add, sub, mul, div, pow, log).
      - indexes to its child nodes (left, right).